scriptituk/xfade-easing/README.md

 </details>

-This shows most GL transitions take around half a minute for SD and a minute and a half for HD, however some take considerably longer (off-scale transitions shown in italics).
+This shows most GL transitions take around half a minute for SD and 1&frac12; minutes for HD, however some take considerably longer (off-scale transitions shown in italics).

 #### Xfade transition expressions